AdoptOpenJDK/adoptopenjdk-getting-started-kit/README.md

 or

-You can also [contact](https://www.gitbook.com/book/neomatrix369/adoptopenjdk-getting-started-kit/contact) the authors.
+You can also [contact](https://www.gitbook.com/book/neomatrix369/adoptopenjdk-getting-started-kit/contact) the authors with your github username to be added to the repo.

 Some [documentation](http://help.gitbook.com/) and [how to install GitBook](https://github.com/GitbookIO/gitbook) locally should also help in the process.